BOTHO7/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that lists all files in directoy and parent and boot directory in their order Script that prints the type of the file
 Create a symbolic link
+Create a script that copies all the HTML files